0xfuturistic/emily/README.md

 ![Alt Text](cover.png)

-Emily offers a robust and efficient way for users to make commitments on Ethereum that can later be checked on arbitrary input.
+Emily offers a robust and efficient way for making and managing commitments on Ethereum.
 For a quick look into how leveraging Emily looks like, checkout the sample [PBS commitment](src/samples/CommitmentPBS.sol).

 ## Core Components
 - **Commitment Manager**: Central smart contract that orchestrates the commitment process.